 It’s important to realize that children rely on the home as being a stable environment.
 This helps your child thrive.
 Marital conflict does not mean you’re going to ruin your child, but there must be clear communication by parents.

-There needs to be a clear message from both parents that the conflict is strictly between the adults and that your child is NOT at fault in anyway.
+There needs to be a clear message from both parents that the conflict is strictly between the adults and that your child is NOT at fault in any way.

-Sharing with the child, dependent on age – less details when younger, more when older – the basics of the conflict, what you as parents are doing to work through it, and goals for an outcome.
+Sharing with the child, dependent on age – less details when younger, more when older – the basics of the marital conflict, what you as parents are doing to work through it, and goals for an outcome.

 This is best done when everyone can sit down as a family.
 When children can hear the same thing from both parents and have assurance from both parties, they are less likely to feel caught in the middle.
 This gives the child a sense of safety and security and allows the child to focus on their developmental goals – making friends, engaging in school and other activities – and not be consumed with the parent’s relationship.
 This is a vital piece for children.